rfelix4/Superstore-Sales-Analysis./README.md

 .
 Regional Analysis: Examined sales performance across different regions.

 # Data Visualization

 ## The following visualizations were created to represent the findings:

-.
-Sales by Category: A bar chart showing sales distribution across product categories (Furniture, Office Supplies, Technology).
+ Sales by Category: A bar chart showing sales distribution across product categories.

-.
-Profit by Region: A pie chart illustrating profit distribution across regions (East, West, South, Central).

-.
-Discount Impact: A scatter plot showing the relationship between discounts and sales.

-.
-Customer Segment Performance A stacked bar chart comparing sales and profits by customer segment.
+ Sales by customer Segment A Doughnut chart comparing sales by customer segment.

+## A dashboard illustrating all the visualizations is provided below. 👇

 ![](https://github.com/rfelix4/Superstore-Sales-Analysis./blob/main/DB.jpg)

+# Insights

+ Most Profitable Category: The Technology category generates the highest profits, followed by Furniture and Office Supplies.

+ Top Customer Segment: Corporate customers contribute the most to sales and profits.

+ Regional Performance: The West region has the highest sales, while the Central region has the lowest.

+# Reonmendations :

+1. Focus on Technology Products: Increase marketing efforts and inventory for high-profit technology products.

+3. Target Corporate Customers: Develop tailored marketing strategies for corporate clients to further boost sales.

+5. Optimize Discounts: Reevaluate discount strategies to ensure they drive profits rather than losses.

+7. Regional Strategy: Invest more in the West region while identifying growth opportunities in the Central region.